Reddragon300/CCNA1-Projects/module-3/3.5.5-Investigate-the-tcp-ip-and-osi-models-in-action/README.md

 ![Image](screenshots/f.png)

-## Question: In the numbered list directly below the In Layers and Out Layers, what is the information displayed under items 4 and 5?
+## Question: In the numbered list directly below the `In Layers` and `Out Layers`, what is the information displayed under items 4 and 5?

 ```text
 4. The TCP connection is successful.5.
 The device sets the connection state to ESTABLISHED.